aniruddhsujish/NSETradeAgents/README.md

 Two-step process: (1) A ReAct research agent autonomously decides what to search — not just the company name, but sector-specific queries (e.g., for pharma: USFDA approvals, ANDA filings; for banking: NPA trends, RBI policy).
 Searches 10 curated Indian financial news domains plus Twitter and Reddit.
 (2) A separate scoring agent evaluates the findings on materiality, recency, and short-term relevance.
 Outputs BUY/HOLD/SELL signal with a score (-100 to +100).
 Research agent runs at default temperature for creative query generation; scoring runs at temperature=0.

 **Market Context (no LLM)**
-Deterministic computation: Nifty 50 day and 5-day change, sector index performance, stock's 52-week position (% from high/low), and a divergence note (stock rising while sector falls = relative strength, the most bullish signal).
+Deterministic computation: Nifty 50 day, 5-day, and SMA20 trend position (above/below SMA20 relative to SMA50 — early correction detection), sector index performance, stock's 52-week position (% from high/low), and a divergence note (stock rising while sector falls = relative strength, the most bullish signal).

 ---